Lipid raft: Common types

 Two types of lipid rafts have been proposed: planar lipid rafts (also referred to as non-caveolar, or glycolipid, rafts) and caveolae.
 Planar rafts are defined as being continuous with the plane of the plasma membrane (not invaginated) and by their lack of distinguishing morphological features.
 Caveolae, on the other hand, are flask shaped invaginations of the plasma membrane that contain caveolin proteins and are the most readily observed structures in lipid rafts.
 Caveolins are widely expressed in the brain, micro-vessels of the nervous system, endothelial cells, astrocytes, oligodendrocytes, Schwann cells, dorsal root ganglia and hippocampal neurons.
 Planar rafts contain flotillin proteins and are found in neurons where caveolae are absent.
 Both types have similar lipid composition (enriched in cholesterol and sphingolipids).
 Flotillin and caveolins can recruit signaling molecules into lipid rafts, thus playing an important role in neurotransmitter signal transduction.
 It has been proposed that these microdomains spatially organize signaling molecules to promote kinetically favorable interactions which are necessary for signal transduction.
 Conversely, these microdomains can also separate signaling molecules, inhibiting interactions and dampening signaling responses.

 Role in signal transduction

 The specificity and fidelity of signal transduction are essential for cells to respond efficiently to changes in their environment.
 This is achieved in part by the differential localization of proteins that participate in signalling pathways.
 In the plasma membrane, one approach of compartmentalization utilizes lipid rafts.

 One reasonable way to consider lipid rafts is that small rafts can form concentrating platforms after ligand binding activation for individual receptors.
-Lipid rafts have been found by researchers to be involved in a number of signal transduction processes, such as Immunoglobulin E signalling, T cell antigen receptor signalling, B cell antigen receptor signalling, EGF receptor signalling, insulin receptor signalling and so on.
+Lipid rafts have been found to be involved in a number of signal transduction processes, such as Immunoglobulin E signalling, T cell antigen receptor signalling, B cell antigen receptor signalling, EGF receptor signalling, insulin receptor signalling and so on.
 In order to illustrate these principles, detailed examples of signalling pathways that involve lipid rafts are described below.